-Sometimes you think you know a person and they suddenly surprise you by doing something so different that it is shocking or by taking on a new personality.
+Sometimes you think you know a person and they suddenly surprise you by doing something so new that it is shocking or by taking on a new personality.

 Cells can be that way too.